minchopm/timeout-scheduler/README.md

 ### `.overrideTimeouts()`

 Replaces `window.setTimeout` and `window.clearTimeout`.
-All tasks scheduled via this method are assigned `'user-visible'` priority.
+Tasks are managed according to the chosen `primaryStrategy`.

 ### `.restoreTimeouts()`